sts10/fgift/README.markdown

 To **upgrade** your installation of FGift, run `cargo install --force --git https://github.com/sts10/fgift --branch main`.

+### From a GitHub release
-Alternatively, if you don't want to install Rust and Cargo, I periodically publish Releases to GitHub, each with an executable file.
+Alternatively, if you don't want to install Rust and Cargo, I periodically publish Releases to GitHub, each with an executable file that you can download.

 To install the executable on a Linux/macOS machine, download the `fgift` executable and move it to somewhere in your `$PATH`, like `$HOME/.local/bin` (you can do this on the command line with something like `mv ~/Downloads/fgift ~/.local/bin/`).
 You may also need to give the executable permissions with something like `chmod +x ~/.local/bin/fgift`.